Our work: Tyrewise, NZ’s first regulated product stewardship scheme

 What did we do?

-- We brought together competing brands to collaborate on the design of a world-class product stewardship programme
+- We brought together competing brands and the entire tyre supply chain to collaborate on the design of a world-class product stewardship programme

 - We worked with successive governments to pursue the industry’s desire for a level playing field through the introduction of regulation